danrud89/PP_recruitment_task/readme.md

 git clone https://github.com/danrud89/PP_recruitment_task.git
 ```

-Then open the directory via terminal

-Install and use Node.js v16.20.2, you can do that using nvm
+Then open the directory via terminal, install and use Node.js v16.20.2, you can do that using nvm

 ```bash
 nvm install